StrongColdChains/marmot/roadmap.md

 - settle on a technology for visualizing time series data.
 - figure out a story for performance monitoring + load testing.
 - hook up https://github.com/plmercereau/chat-dbt to postgres! woo! cool! ai for cheap :p
+- connectivity should also be defined for sensors, not just base stations.

 ## communication / writing / education things